Live Virtual Medicare Boot Camp®—Hospital Version

 Medicare Explained: Understand the latest CMS rules and their application

-Join our widely renowned Medicare regulatory specialists for a course covering Medicare coverage, billing, coding, NCCI edits, claims processing, and the latest changes to the inpatient-only list, prior authorizations, and more.
+Join our Medicare experts for a course exploring Medicare coverage, billing, and coding.
+This comprehensive course includes in-depth discussions of Medicare’s coverage rules, claims and billing guidelines, hospital-based department reimbursement, drug and device billing and modifiers, and more.
 The Live Virtual Medicare Boot Camp—Hospital Version unlocks the answers to all of your Medicare questions.

 This course provides insights into the CMS initiatives affecting your revenue.
 We delve into the details of Medicare regulations and how to apply them.
-You’ll leave understanding the revenue implications and ready to make improvements that will strengthen reimbursement and compliance for your hospital or health system.
-We also give you a resource manual and research tools and skills to navigate Medicare's resources so that you can answer your own questions long after class is over.
+We provide you an extensive manual, research tools, and skills to navigate Medicare’s resources and find the information you need.
+You’ll leave this course ready to make improvements that will strengthen reimbursement and compliance for your hospital or health system.

 The Live Virtual Medicare Boot Camp—Hospital Version includes comprehensive sections explaining the complexities of: